 Scheduling an Appointment

-Students can come in to Student Services to schedule an appointment with Céline Bourgeois, our secretary, or they can phone her at (450) 672-7360 ext.
+Students can come in to Student Services to schedule an appointment with Céline Bourgeois, our Administrative Assistant, or they can phone her at (450) 672-7360 ext.
 355 or send her a MIO message.

 There are also daily drop-in hours where students can literally ‘drop-in’ to see one of the counsellors without an appointment.
 It is on a first come, first served basis.
 The drop-in hours change everyday.
 Click here for this week’s drop-in schedule.
 Drop-in hours are also posted outside of Student Services and on bulletin boards throughout the school.

 All sessions between student and counsellor are confidential.
 This means that no information can be revealed to parents, staff/faculty, friends, or anyone else without the written consent of the student.
 For more information on this policy, please see one of the counsellors.

 Students often need assistance in dealing with emotional or interpersonal issues that may be undermining their ability to achieve personal, academic, and/or career goals.